MacroDave/bimets/README.md

 # bimets
-MARTIN Macro Model in R
+Playing around with the bimets package in R